-The Innovative Medical Toxicology Course: Core Review & Critical Updates is organized by New York University (NYU) School of Medicine and will be held during Apr 11 - 13, 2018 at NYU Langone Medical Center, New York City, New York, United States of America.
+The Innovative Medical Toxicology Course: Core Review and Critical Updates is organized by New York University (NYU) School of Medicine and will be held during Apr 11 - 13, 2018 at Bellevue Hospital, New York City, New York, United States of America.

 Conference Description :

 This three-day course will be instructed by dynamic faculty from the NYU Langone Ronald O. Perelman Department of Emergency Medicine and the New York City Poison Control Center and is intended to teach learners of all backgrounds about the exciting world of medical toxicology.
 At the conclusion of this conference, participants should be able to apply poisoning basics such as the identification and management of GI decontamination, toxic acetaminophen exposure, salicylate poisoning, and toxicologic bradycardia.